rickstaa/todoist-global-shortcuts-WIN10/index.md

 Ejoy,

-If you like my workaround you can,
+Did you find this workaround usefull?